rcghpge/data-3442-lab/README.md

 ---
 ## Getting Started in Bash
-To get started see Github documentation to install this repository into your local machine: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux&tool=webui)
+To get a workflow and development started in bash see Github documentation to install this repository into your local machine: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?platform=linux&tool=webui)

 ## Bash Development Workflow
 Install R: